alextanhongpin/architecture-decision-records/golang/026-dual-types.md

 ## Context

 Generics in go doesn't fit all usecases.
-Most of the time, we want to store the payload as bytes vefir
+Most of the time, we want to keep the data structure generic to handle polymorphism.
+However, golang's generic enforces the types to be known.

+### Unmarshal polymorphic type

+For example, we may want to unmarshal an event object by the type.

 ```go